BruceMcKinnon/ingeni-youtube-playlist/readme.txt

 == Installation ==

-1. Upload the 'ingeni-yt-playlist' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'ingeni-youtube-playlist' folder to the '/wp-content/plugins/' directory.

 2. Activate the plugin through the 'Plugins' menu in WordPress.